top of page

 • POV (Point of View) - Is the POV consistent within the same chapter/paragraph?
 If you wish to have multiple POVs, make sure to have a Scene Break.
 Avoid Head Hopping!

-• Avoid similar character names (even initials) to keep them distinct in the readers mind.
+• Avoid similar character names (even initials) to keep them distinct in the reader’s mind.

 • Show versus Tell: Don’t have a character say, “I’m cold.”
 Instead: Catherine’s breath plumed in the air as shivers wracked her body.